Inversely Learning Transferable Rewards via Abstracted States: Experiments

 \subsection{Evaluation in Human-Robot Assistive Gym}

-To give an indication of the utility of \tirl{} in the real-world, we illustrate its use in human-robot collaboration using the highly realistic Assistive Gym testbed~\citep{DBLP:journals/corr/abs-1910-04700}.
+To give an indication of the utility of \tirl{} in the real-world, we illustrate its use in human-robot collaboration using the realistic Assistive Gym testbed~\citep{DBLP:journals/corr/abs-1910-04700}.
 Similar to MuJoCo, Assistive Gym is a physics-based simulation framework but for studying human-robot interaction and robotic assistance by the collaborative robot Sawyer.
-It consists of a suite of simulation environments for six tasks associated with activities of daily living such as itch scratching, bed bathing, drinking water, feeding, dressing, and arm manipulation.

-For the source tasks, we select {\em FeedingSawyer}, a simulation environment in which the collaborative robot is tasked with feeding a disabled human.
-The two source tasks differ in the condition of the disabled human.
-The human is static in one, while the human has tremors in the other, which cause the target area to move resulting in a shifting goal.
+For the source tasks, we select {\em FeedingSawyer}, a simulation environment in which the collaborative robot is tasked with feeding a disabled human (Fig.~\ref{fig:feeding_goal}) The two source tasks differ in the condition of the disabled human.
+The human is static in one while the human has tremors in the other, which cause the target area to move leading to a shifting goal.
 The robot's challenge is to adapt to these differing human conditions while executing the feeding task.
-Our target task is a different task, {\em ScratchItchSawyer}, in which Sawyer is tasked with scratching a disabled human's itch.
-Although this task differs from feeding in terms of its specific goal, it is also similar in that the robot must move its end effector precisely to a designated target area.
+Our target task is a different task, {\em ScratchItchSawyer}, in which Sawyer is tasked with scratching a disabled human's itch (Fig.~\ref{fig:scratch_itch_goal}).
+Although this task differs from feeding in terms of its specific goal, it is also aligned in that the robot must move its end effector precisely to a designated target area.
 This abstract information should be represented by the learned reward function.
-However, the distributions of goal states differ between source and target tasks.
-Thus, reward shaping is on top of the learned reward function \(R_{\bm\theta}\) in the target task by adding positive reward when goal states are reached: $\hat{R}(s) = R_{\bm\theta}(\phi(s)) + \mathbb{I}(s\in\mathcal{G})\cdot c$, where \(\mathbb{I}(s\in\mathcal{G})\) is the indicator function, \(\mathcal{G}\) is the set of goal states, and \(c\) is a positive constant.
-An experiment motivating this reward shaping is reported in Appendix \ref{appendix:reward_shaping}.
-Note that this reward shaping is applied consistently to \tirl{} as well as to all baseline methods to ensure a fair and comparable evaluation.